 - 1. Shall not be permitted to perform safety-sensitive functions; - 2.
-Shall be advised by the DER of resources available to them in evaluating and resolving problems associated with the misuse of alcohol or the use of controlled substances;
+Shall be advised by the DER of resources available to him/her in evaluating and resolving problems associated with the misuse of alcohol or the use of controlled substances; - 3.
+Shall be evaluated by a substance abuse professional who shall determine what assistance, if any, is needed to resolve problems with alcohol or controlled substance use;